jacobocasado/bscp/access_control/labs/user_role_controlled_by_request_parameter_redirect_leakage.md

 # Lab description
-This lab is the continuation of [user_role_controlled_by_request_parameter_unpredictable_parameter](user_role_controlled_by_request_parameter_unpredictable_parameter.md).
-The idea is that now the server performs a redirect, indicating that we do not have the rights required, but **performs a leakage in the redirect body.
+This lab is the continuation of [horizontal_privesc_unpredictable_user_id_in_request](horizontal_privesc_unpredictable_user_id_in_request.md)erver performs a redirect, indicating that we do not have the rights required, but **performs a leakage in the redirect body.
 Inspecting this body and crafting another attack leads us to a privilege escalation.**

 # Writeup